stripe/stripe-go/README.md

 [package mangement tool](https://code.google.com/p/go-wiki/wiki/PackageManagementTools) in order to ensure a newer version of the binding does not affect backwards compatibility.

 To see the list of past versions, run `git tag`.
-To manuall get an older version of the client, clone this repo, checkout the specific tag and build the
+To manually get an older version of the client, clone this repo, checkout the specific tag and build the
 library: